 Both Adyen and Stripe offer excellent transaction security, fraud protection, and risk assessment, but Adyen comes out ahead in the number of tools it offers as part of its plans.
 It also offers risk assessment tools, which can detect and block synthetic subscribers, stop card testing attacks, identify fraudulent domains, and more.
 Its risk management dashboard lets you monitor fraud and optimize risk procedures.
 You can create risk rules and block lists.

-Both Adyen and Stripe offer 3D Secure, which adds an additional layer of protection to online interactions.
+When it comes to Adyen vs Stripe in terms of payment security, both offer 3D Secure, which adds a layer of protection to online interactions.
 It’s required for transactions in the European Union.
 Both also boast compliance with multiple security programs.

 When to Use Stripe